 Applications will be accepted from transfer students from other colleges or universities, or from other departments of Tennessee State University.

 Transfer credits for non-major courses will be accepted according to University policy on admission.
-All transfer credits from accredited Respiratory Care programs will be accepted where evidence is provided that the content of the CRCS courses previously taken are essentially the same as the content for courses in the curriculum.
+All transfer credits from accredited Respiratory Care programs will be accepted where evidence is provided that the content of the Respiratory Care courses previously taken are essentially the same as the content for courses in the curriculum.
 No credit will be accepted for essential courses in which the student has received a grade lower than a "C".

-In addition to the above, a Tennessee State University student seeking a transfer to the Cardio-Respiratory Care Sciences program are required to complete a Change of Major form.
+In addition to the above, a Tennessee State University student seeking a transfer to the Respiratory Care program are required to complete a Change of Major form.
 The Admission and Retention Committee will make the final decision regarding admission to the program.
 The candidate will be advised of the final decision regarding admission.

 Students with a Science Degree or Associate Degree in Respiratory Care